arlofonseca/fivem-parking/README.md

 - **body** _(optional)_
   - `number`
-    - The body health of hte vehicle, can be obtained using client functions like `GetVehicleBodyHealth`.
+    - The body health of the vehicle, can be obtained using client functions like `GetVehicleBodyHealth`.

 - **engine** _(optional)_
   - `number`